Tosin17/xello/README.md

 # Project Description

-Tool tip components that use a shared service for messaging
+A configurable tool tip that accepts 2 parameters.